B&D Lilies - Cultural Instructions

 How to Grow Lily Bulbs

-(The full color Planting Guide shown above is included in all lily orders for your convenience.)
+(Our full color Planting Guide on growing lilies is included in all lily bulb orders for your convenience.)

 General Instructions: Plant Lily Bulbs Immediately upon Receipt